 Local discussions threads on salaries

 I found this awesome thread on Reddit about salaries in Belgium, and you might really want to find something similar for your country or area.
 People share their full salary package with their experience, the kind of company they work at, and so on.
-This is already great information, but the comments on each salary description are also super useful (the goal of this thread is to rate how good the salary described is).
+This is already great information, but the comments on each salary description are also super useful (the goal of this thread is to rate how good the salary is).
 You can easily search by job.

-Check the websites that show salaries
+Check websites that show salaries

-In some countries, it’s very common to state a range of salary on job offers, which is a great source of information.
+In some countries, it’s common to state a range of salary on job offers, which is a great source of information.
 Have a look at offers, even when you’re not interested, and take notes of salaries.
-After checking some, you might notice patterns, like: “Ok, that sector offers on average 10k/year more than others” or “Alright, offers with that skill requirement tend to be higher” or “Meh, companies of that size offer low salaries“.
+After checking some, you might notice patterns, like: “Ok, that sector offers on average 50k/year more than others” or “Alright, offers with that skill requirement tend to be higher” or “Meh, companies of that size offer low salaries“.

 Read and listen to developers online

 Another source of information might be blogs and podcasts.
 Be really careful to choose blogs written by authors who work in the same country as you, because there are huge differences from one to another.
-Also, always keep in mind that people expressing in public might change the data a bit for click-baiting or to construct drama or sell products (like, would you admit you have a low salary if you were selling a training to developers to tell them how to negotiate their salary?).
+Also, always keep in mind that people expressing in public might change the data a bit for click-baiting or to create drama or sell products (like, would you admit you have a low salary if you were selling a training to developers to tell them how to negotiate their salary?).

 That leads to another good way to get insight about salaries…

-Talk salaries, talk money!
+Talk salary, talk money!

 I had the chance to meet three IT people with whom I could discuss it, and even though I couldn’t perfectly match my profile and theirs, it helped me realize a few things about my current salary at that time, some realities of the market (which companies give better pays in my area for example), and it gave me enough confidence to ask for what I thought I deserved… and get it.